Dumblevor/-hackertrees_back/README.md

 #### Roadmap
 ![sprint-2-roadmap](./readme-assets/Spint-2-roadmap.png)

+In total I completed 12 of 28 issues ~ 43% + initial teachnical, Git and Jira setups.

 ## Bugs, Wins & Learnings
 Many features that were stretch goals were not finished, including search for the whole site, filtering by tags, upvotes for posts.